Skip to main content

 With VIP treats of luxury chocolate and champagne and a whirl in the pod, the London Eye is more than just a large Ferris wheel.
 It is, after all, the largest observation wheel there is.
 It’s open all year round, takes 30 minutes to complete a trip, and you can book a ticket or buy one in person the day of.
 Many believe that a trip to London is incomplete without a ride in the London Eye.
 So why not get on and find out how true that is?

-Visit the theatre
+Visit the theater

 Theater in London.

-You would love a ticket to the London West End theatre, which stands out as one of the best in the world.
+You would love a ticket to the London West End theater, which stands out as one of the best in the world.
 It hosts a variety of thrilling plays, musicals, classic comedies, operas, and dance shows.
 Book a seat at a fascinating time to spice up your visit.

 Take a cost-free walking tour